ggabrao/final-paper/README.md

 # Main Content

-### Demonstrations with theory and techniques explained
+### Demonstrations with theory and techniques explained:
 - Reactive and TD forms
 - API with CRUD
 - Website features